rucko24/vaadin-grid-push/README.md

-Push updates to Vaadin Grid from Background thread
+Push updates to Vaadin Flow 14 Grid from Background thread
 ======

 Example Vaadin application that shows how to update Grid component from